top of page

 Classes

 Basic Schedule: Classes are 55 minutes long with 5 minutes between classes for rotation.
-After 2 classes we have a 45 minute lunch break then conclude the day with 2 more classes (4 class periods in all).
+After 2 classes we will have a 45 minute lunch/play break before the 3rd class.

-Who Teaches: Every class will have a teacher and at least one co-teacher able to teach in the event of the teacher’s absence.
+Who Teaches: We attempt to have every class include a teacher and at least one co-teacher able to teach in the event of the teacher’s absence.
+Sometimes a very small semester will require a teacher to work without an assistant.

 *Nursery will be available each hour in addition to classes listed below.